divyakumars/Search-Algorithm/README.md

     print(array)
     print("Element found at index: ",result)
 ```
-iii)	# Find the element in a list using Binary Search (recursive Method).
+iii)	# Find the element in a list using Binary Search (recursive Method)
 ```
 '''
 Program to find the element in a list using Binary Search (recursive Method).